Lee freed on parole, showing Samsung's might in South Korea

 Lee freed on parole, showing Samsung’s might in South Korea

-SEOUL, South Korea (AP) — Samsung leader Lee Jae-yong walked out of prison a year early in a parole decision demonstrating the conglomerate’s outsized influence in South Korea as well as the country’s continuing leniency for bosses who commit corporate corruption.
-Lee bowed in apology over the anger he had caused over his case, which was related to the explosive corruption scandal that toppled South Korea’s previous president in 2017.
-He is the third-generation heir of an immense business empire that runs technology, construction, hospitals, an amusement park and baseball and soccer clubs.
+SEOUL, South Korea (AP) — Samsung leader Lee Jae-yong walked out of prison a year early in a parole decision demonstrating the conglomerate’s outsized influence in South Korea as well as continuing leniency for bosses who commit corporate corruption.
+Lee bowed in apology over the anger ignited by his crimes, which were related to the explosive corruption scandal that toppled South Korea’s previous president in 2017.
+He is the third-generation heir of a business empire that includes technology, construction, hospitals, an amusement park and baseball and soccer clubs.
 His corporate crown jewel, Samsung Electronics, represents about 20% of South Korea’s stock market value and one-fourth of its total exports.
 Business leaders and key government figures had endorsed Lee’s early release.